 - Red Hat Certified Specialist in Ansible Automation

-Developer-oriented Architects tend to focus on systems design aspects that have to do with programming and software development.
-Usually, a developer-oriented Architect has a detailed understanding of a variety of programming languages, software development frameworks, and database technologies, as well as an awareness of the different schools of programming, e.g., object-oriented programming vs. functional programming.
-The types of Architects common to developer-orientation are as follows.
+Developer-oriented architects tend to focus on systems design aspects that have to do with programming and software development.
+Usually, a developer-oriented architect has a detailed understanding of a variety of programming languages, software development frameworks, and database technologies, as well as an awareness of the different schools of programming, such as object-oriented programming vs. functional programming.

-A Data Architect's role is to identify the critical data requirements in a business's strategic vision—short and long term—and then coordinate data engineering activities to satisfy those requirements according to the resources and constraints inherent in the business.
-The Data Architect defines the principles and models that guide data engineering activities within the enterprise.
-The Data Architect also serves as a liaison between business and technical interests as data management and development activities move forward.
-Data Architects typically have a history of direct operational experience in database design, data systems administration, and data programming.
+A data architect's role is to identify the critical data requirements in a business' strategic vision—short and long term—and then coordinate data engineering activities to satisfy those requirements according to the resources and constraints inherent in the business.
+The data architect defines the principles and models that guide data engineering activities within the enterprise.
+The data architect also serves as a liaison between business and technical interests as data management and development activities move forward.
+Data architects typically have a history of direct operational experience in database design, data systems administration, and data programming.

 - IBM Certified Data Architect – Big Data